eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 - To enable automatic copybook retrieval, the following are required:
     - Configured TSO/E address space services, z/OS data set and file REST interface, and z/OS jobs REST interface.
 For more information, see [z/OS Requirements](https://docs.zowe.org/stable/user-guide/systemrequirements-zosmf.html#z-os-requirements).
     - [Zowe CLI z/OSMF profile](https://docs.zowe.org/stable/user-guide/cli-configuringcli.html) with credentials.

+## Compatibility

+The COBOL Language Support extension is not compatible with other extensions that provide COBOL support, with the exception of Bitlang's COBOL extension.
+We recommend that you disable all other COBOL-related extensions to ensure that COBOL Language Support functions correctly.

 ## Features
 COBOL Language Support provides the following COBOL syntax awareness features: